neogeographica/mythdeck/mythdeck_readme.rst

 This is documentation for the "MythDeck" configuration to be used with "Myth II: Soulblighter" on the Steam Deck.
 I've included some info on how to install Myth 2 on the Steam Deck and some controls-related gameplay notes, but the main point here is to describe how to use the Steam Deck controls.
 When it comes to how-to-play-Myth basics, this is not a substitute for the game manual!

 **The most important things** to know about using this configuration are that **you must be using the Project Magma patch** for Myth 2 (version 1.8.3 or later) and **you must enable "Alternate Preset Recall" in the Myth controls preferences**.
 Failure to do this will result in having a really bad time!
-These and some other setup recommendations are covered in the Myth Config pages (see the Navigation table of contents in the sidebar).
+These and some other setup recommendations are covered in the Myth Setup pages (see the Navigation table of contents in the sidebar).

 Background